Hours: Mon-Fri, 9am-5pm

 All services are confidential.
 No information about graduate student use of our service will be released except what is required by university policy or by law.

 Unlike some writing centers, we do not take direct referrals from faculty.
 As a service for graduate students, we stress the responsibility and initiative of the student.
-If a faculty member has concerns with a graduate student's writing, we recommend that they write out detailed instructions or comments for the graduate student to bring to a writing appointment.
+If a faculty member has concerns with a graduate student's writing, we recommend that they write out comments for the graduate student to bring to a writing appointment to work on with the consultant.

 If you have any questions about policies, please contact the GWC: firstname.lastname@example.org